 - Reducing the Mandatory Budget was one reason President Obama fought so hard for healthcare reform.

 Mandatory spending was revealed in the FY 2012 budget.
-Since the mandatory budget is really just an estimate of mandated spending, the OMB usually does a good job of estimating it.
+The OMB usually does a good job of estimating the mandatory budget because it's really just that—an estimate of mandated spending.
 In fact, mandatory spending was $1.954 billion.
 Here's the breakdown:

 - Social Security - $705 billion